zerobounce/bolt.new-supabase-auth-zerobounce-demo/README.md

 Once the migration runs and your API key is set:

-1. Go to your Lovable app preview.
+1. Go to "Preview" tab.
 2. Try signing up with an email — for example, a typo like `jane@gmial.com`.
 3. You’ll see a **“Did you mean…”** prompt appear in the UI.
 4. Invalid or disposable emails will be rejected gracefully.